vyos/vyos-documentation/docs/configuration/system/task-scheduler.rst

 The task scheduler allows you to execute tasks on a given schedule.
 It makes use of UNIX cron_.

-.. note:: All scripts excecuted this way are executed as root user - this may be dangerous.
+.. note:: All scripts executed this way are executed as root user - this may be dangerous.
 Together with :ref:`command-scripting` this can be used for automating (re-)configuration.